-We must stop allowing our children to be sent to adult prisons.
+Children do not belong in adult prisons.
 Additionally, we must put an end to the capitalization of mass incarceration.
 It starts with a close look at the level of offenses and sentences.
 The entire cash bail system needs overhauling.
 Our present offenders need more rehabilitation and protection from cruel and unusual punishment.
-Ex-offenders must be protected from offender discrimination and voting rights must be considered.
+Ex-offenders and offenders must be protected from offender discrimination and voting rights must be re-established.

 The second thing we need to address is 18 U.S.C.
 924 (c) which makes it possible for prosecutors to give the harshest sentences for the lowest offenses.
 This law allows federal prosecutors to massively increase sentencing for a crime of violence or for drugs.
 The Eighth Amendment protects us against cruel and unusual punishment.
 It’s time for legislators to get serious about reforming mandatory minimum sentences and how they needlessly lock people up for decades and decades.
 My plan is to meet with experts in the field and the ACLU (American Civil Liberties Union) to see what type of legislation can be introduced to attack this problem.

 The third thing we must address is the cash bail system.
 The cash bail system criminalizes poverty and disproportionately impacts communities of color.
 Three (3) out of 5 people in U.S. jails have not been convicted of any crime but are kept in pre-trial detention because they can’t afford to get out.
 Spending even a few days in jail can result in people losing their houses, their jobs, and even custody of their children.
 Additionally, persons needing bail are already being treated as prisoners as they have most likely been deprived of their personal property (due process issue).
 I promise to support and create legislation where prosecutors must prove the need for continued detention (presumption of release) and limits qualifying offenses for detention to only the most serious ones.